IfcOpenShell/IfcOpenShell/src/blenderbim/docs/users/user_interface/property_editor/scene_editor/project_overview/project_info.rst

   Displays the email address of the organization.

 **Authoriser**
-  Shows the authoriser of the IFC file, if available.
-Example: "Nobody"
+  Shows the authoriser of the IFC file.
+Example: "Nobody".
+The authoriser typically represents the person or entity responsible for approving the IFC file and its contents.

 Buttons
 ^^^^^^^